evokegaming/guides/process/merge_requests/README.md

 * What the MR changes, being a bit more descriptive than the title.
-* If there's something you're unsure of how it should be done, point this out so the reviewer can help you out.
+* If there's something you're unsure of how it should be done, point this out so that the reviewer can help you out.
-* If necessary, include information that would help the reviewers understand *why* you made certain changes.
+* If necessary, include information that would help the reviewer understand *why* you made certain changes.
 This information should already be present in the form of [well written commit messages](../../style/git), but it doesn't hurt including this in the MR description.